 16 Feb How I Became An Artist Manager

 I often get asked how I started my career, how I became an artist manager, and how I began working with my first clients.
-So here it is.
+So here’s my story.

 The Artists Successes

 First, I’d like to give you a little bit of background on what I’ve been involved with, aside from how I started.

 I’ve had the opportunity to manage artists in various genres spanning rock, alternative rock, funk rock, indie pop, pop, R&B, soul, electronic, and hip hop.
 The artists I’ve worked with as an independent manager have toured nationally and internationally, they’ve had major television and film placements, opened for world-renowned artists, nominated for JUNO and CCMA awards, had successful crowdfunding campaigns, YouTube and digital streaming success, chart-topping radio hits, and Platinum singles.

 Part 1: Previous Experience Working With Artist Managers

 My story in artist management starts with my role as Operations Manager of Music Managers Forum Canada (MMF).
 Before this role, I held junior roles at other music organizations, which I obtained in the first place due to my University Degree in Arts and Culture Studies.
 With my day job at MMF, as you can guess, I was heavily involved with the likes of artists and artist managers.
 I reported directly to the Board of Directors, whom include 10 of Canada’s most notable artist managers.
 The main part of my job was to plan and host educational sessions that involved hiring artist managers from around the world to come and speak to our audiences.
 By planning and attending these sessions, I began to learn a fair enough share of the business of artist management, and it didn’t take long before I decided I wanted to eventually become a manager too.
 I “put it out into the universe”, and next thing you know I’m a band manager.

 Part 2: Conferences and Festivals